internetarchive/doppelganger/README.md

 On our mission to crawl the web we often find doppelgängers, URLs that we already visited ; or web pages, images, audios, videos, embedded content.
 Anything we archive in fact.
 This an implementation of an url agnostic deduplication server using ScyllaDB.

+# Development status

+This project is a WIP for now.